Brainiac 8: Fictional character biography

-Indigo eventually returns in Teen Titans (vol. 3) #98 as part of Superboy-Prime's Legion of Doom.
+Indigo returns in Teen Titans (vol. 3) #98 as part of Superboy-Prime's Legion of Doom.
 She now sports a cybernetic arm and eye, the origins of which are unexplained.
-During Teen Titans (vol. 3) #100, she is once again destroyed by Red Robin and Robin.
+In Teen Titans (vol. 3) #100, she is destroyed by Robin and Red Robin.

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Indigo appears as a member of the Fatal Five.
-While fighting Supergirl, she got torn into pieces by Zor-El.
-Then, her remains were gathered and shipped to Mokkari from Magog.